 Critical Appraisal & Relevance

-Durkeim’s theory is to be appreciated as a social explanation for deviant behaviour at a time when criminology was still in its infancy.
+Durkeim’s concept of anomie is to be appreciated as a social explanation for deviant behaviour at a time when criminology was still in its infancy.
+The term and concept of the French sociologist became the foundation for one of the most prominent sociological theory of crime: Merton’s Anomie Theory.

 Both Durkheim’s explicit reference to the incipient industrialization and the assumption of a moral orientation across society no longer seem contemporary today.
 Without great effort and imagination, however, two contemporary structural principles of modern societies, such as economization and globalization, could be named that are the cause of an unequal distribution of socio-economic resources and can thus also be the cause of a state of anomie.